-Kate is a lawyer with over 16 years’ experience practising in the areas of Criminal Law and General Litigation.
+Kate is a lawyer with over 20 years’ experience practising in the areas of Criminal Law and General Litigation.
 She commenced practice as a Barrister at Malthouse Chambers in Hobart in February 2010 and was appointed Head of Chambers in August 2014.
-In addition to her work as a Barrister, Kate is a member of the Anti-Discrimination and Mental Health Tribunals and is Deputy Chairperson of the Racing Appeals Board.
+In addition to her work as a Barrister, Kate is a member of the Anti-Discrimination Tribunal, the Parole Board of Tasmania, the Sentencing Advisory Council, and the Council of Obstetric and Paediatric Mortality and Morbidity and is Deputy Chairperson of the Tasmanian Racing Appeals Board.

-Kate is also the Vice Chair of Mosaic Support Services, a Board Member of the Theatre Royal Management Board and a Director of Contemporary Art Tasmania.
+Kate is also a Criminal Injuries Compensation Commissioner and a board member of Mosaic Support Services.
 Kate is a graduate of the AICD’s Company Directors course.

-Naomi has board roles including Commissioner of Legal Aid Commission of Tasmania, member of Tasmanian Building and Construction Industry Training Board and director of Design Tasmania.
+Naomi has board roles including Commissioner of the Legal Aid Commission of Tasmania, member of Tasmanian Building and Construction Industry Training Board, member of Tasmanian Traineeships and Apprenticeships Committee and director of Design Tasmania.
 Naomi was 2015 Telstra Tasmania Business Woman, Private and Corporate.